Which FT3, FT4 and TSH levels have the highest and lowest prevalence rates for 10 common health disorders?

 Narrowing down the ranking summary to focus only on 4 chronic cardiovascular diseases yields a similar pattern:

 FT3 is still the most intense row.
 Now the step from Low FT3 to Normal Q1 is 3x the distance in the ranking of prevalence rates.
 High-normal TSH is still the next hot spot.

 Now the red color is more evenly distributed.
-Notice that the 3 types of hypothyroidism are red.
+Notice that the 3 types of hypothyroidism (low FT4, high TSH, low FT3) are color coded red.